9 Important Slavic Gods and Goddesses

 According to some scholars, Lada was worshiped highly in Baltic mythology.
 Though there is no definite proof, Lada stands as a significant deity in Slavic folklore.
 Alongside her twin brother Lado, she blessed matrimony and was a substantial driver of love and beauty within their believers.

-Lada also has her counterparts within other pantheons, such as Hera in Greek mythology and Freya in Norse.
+Lada also has her counterparts within other pantheons, such as Aphrodite in Greek mythology and Freyja in Norse mythology.

 Understanding Slavic Gods